 Review your expenditure, budget and where your savings are held.
-We have seen the Bank of England base rate increase for the first time in over ten years.
+Interest rates remain high compared to a couple of years ago.

-You should review your savings to ensure they are working hard for you and consider how this rise in interest rates impacts on other areas such as marriage allowance, pension input, claiming of the child benefit (given the recent 2024 Spring Budget changes) and different income tax allowances.
+You should review your savings to ensure they are working hard for you.
+Ensure you consider how any additional interest impacts on other areas such as marriage allowance, pension input, claiming of the child benefit and different income tax allowances.
 You should take action at the start of the tax year to avoid unexpected tax charges on your bank interest.